 First, you should travel to Cu Chi Tunnels.
-It is a remarkable tourism attraction.
+It is a remarkable tourist attraction.
 This place was the underground living space of many people, mostly Viet Cong fighters, back in the days of the Vietnam War.

 After touring through Cu Chi Tunnels, you can go back to explore the energetic HCM City.
-The recommended attraction list are Reunification Palace, War Crime Museum, Notre Dame Cathedral and Old Post Office, former US Embassy, Ben Thanh Market.
+The recommended attraction list are Reunification Palace, War Crime Museum, Notre Dame Cathedral, and Old Post Office, former US Embassy, Ben Thanh Market.
 Or, just go around and explore this city in your way.

 This morning, you can drive to Mekong river delta.
 It should take about 3,5 hours to reach the biggest delta of Vietnam.
-In Cai Be harbour, you can rent a boat to take you to the floating market – the extraordinary market in Vietnam.
+In Cai Be harbor, you can rent a boat to take you to the floating market – the extraordinary market in Vietnam.

-To experience the beauty of this place, you can proceed to Vinh Long through small and beautiful canals, tranquil villages and see with your own eyes the marvellous natural setting of Mekong Delta region.
+To experience the beauty of this place, you can proceed to Vinh Long through small and beautiful canals, tranquil villages and see with your own eyes the marvelous natural setting of Mekong Delta region.